kmonad/kmonad/doc/quick-reference.md

     P@A Pb R@A Rb -> AB
     P@A' Pb R@A' Rb -> Ab

-+ `around-when-alone`: similar to `around-only` but when all other buttons have been released the outer button is repressed.
++ `around-when-alone`: similar to `around-only` but when all other buttons which have been pressed after this one have been released the outer button is repressed.

     ```clojure
     (defalias